 As you can see, SAT registration and reporting costs can add up pretty quickly if you're pressed for time, if you want detailed score reports, or if you're applying to a lot of schools.
 You can avoid a lot of these fees if you plan ahead.

 Planning ahead can save you hundreds of dollars; your piggy bank will thank you

 Take the Test Early

 If you're scrambling to get official score reports to schools before their application deadlines, you might not have a choice but to pay $31 for a rush order.
 This might happen if you take the SAT last minute, or if you procrastinate in sending official score reports.
 Although this is unavoidable in certain circumstances, you'll save yourself money (and unnecessary stress) if you take your test earlier rather than later.

 It takes about two weeks for your scores to be posted after you take your SAT.
 You should budget another two weeks at the minimum for colleges to actually receive your score reports.
 In order to avoid rush fees, try to schedule your last SAT no later than four weeks before your scores need to be in.

 If you miss the normal deadline and have to register late, you'll end up increasing your total registration costs by about 50%.
-Registering months in advance won't only save you money—it will also ensure you get the test date you want before al the seats are booked.
+Registering months in advance won't just save you money—it will also ensure you get the test date you want before all the seats are booked.
 Having a hard test deadline in mind can also jumpstart your motivation to study; you'll be better able to budget your time.